sammuelyee/docs/_tutorials/named_maps.md

 + [curl commandline utility](http://curl.haxx.se/) -- installed by default on most Linux and OS X machines, accessible through [Cygwin](https://www.cygwin.com/) on PCs

-	**Tip:** If you are running cURL commands through a PC console, note that Windows only supports double quotes "" for cUrl commands.
+	**Tip:** If you are running cURL commands through a PC console, note that Windows only supports double quotes "" for cURL commands.
 + [POSTMAN REST client](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) -- a Chrome extension that allows for easy API calls

 #### Documentation